 18. Togo was put on the World stage by the national soccer team which reached the FIFA World Cup in 2006.

 19. The Portuguese arrived in Togo in the 15th century but did not settle.

 20. Slavery was abolished in Togo in the nineteenth century.

 Facts about Togolese people and Togo’s economy

-#23.
-The government contributes in accountability of taxes collected by spending 25.5 percent of gross domestic output in development.
+23. The government contributes to accountability of taxes collected by spending 25.5 percent of gross domestic output in development.

-#25.
-Togo has many limestone mines which have created employment opportunities.
-The mine have increased Togo’s contribution to Africa export market.
+25. Togo has many limestone mines which have created employment opportunities.
+The mines have increased Togo’s contribution to Africa export market.

-#26.
-The constitution of Togo has well stipulated laws on the protection of real private property and inheritance.
+26. The constitution of Togo has does not have well-stipulated laws on the protection of real private property and inheritance.